elijah-waichong-chan/convex-mpc-unitree-go2/README.md

 # MPC Locomotion Control of the Unitree Go2 Quadruped Robot in MuJoCo
 This repository implements a full **Convex Model Predictive Controller (MPC)** for the **Unitree Go2 quadruped robot**, including **contact-force optimization**, **centroidal dynamics**, and **MuJoCo simulation**.

 Developed as part of the **UC Berkeley Master of Engineering (MEng)** capstone project in Mechanical Engineering.

-As of 11/26/2025, the controller is capable of full 2D motion and yaw rotation
+*This repo is still under development and in early stage.
+Check Notes section below for current updates.

 ---

 ## 🐾 Introduction

-This repository contains a full implementation of a **Convex Model Predictive Controller (MPC)** for the Unitree Go2 quadruped robot.
+This repository contains a full implementation of a **Convex Model Predictive Controller (MPC)** for the Unitree Go2 quadruped robot in MuJoCo simulation.

 The controller is designed following the methodology described in the MIT publication: